 I enjoy positioning clients for success in front of federal, state, and local governments.
 This success comes from having a firm grasp of the law, the public policy behind the law, and connecting with public servants dedicated to solving problems.

 Herschel served as Secretary of the Florida Department of Environmental Protection from 2011–2014 after being appointed by the Governor and confirmed by the Florida Senate.
-In that role, he was involved in all aspects of Florida environmental policy, including permitting, water policy, wetlands, state conservation lands, and ecosystem restoration.
+In that role, he was involved in all aspects of Florida environmental policy, including permitting, water policy, wetlands, state conservation lands, cabinet affairs and ecosystem restoration.
 His clients benefit from his track record of being able to build coalitions and reach consensus.
 He worked successfully with the U.S. Environmental Protection Agency, environmental interests, agriculture interests, and businesses to adopt new water quality criteria and resolve disputes over ecosystem restoration projects that effectively ended federal litigation.

 Herschel is experienced with issues falling under the scope of the Resource Conservation and Recovery Act (RCRA), Clean Water Act (CWA), and Comprehensive Environmental Response Compensation and Liability Act (CERCLA, also known as Superfund), including state environmental statutory counterparts.
 He is a frequent, sought-after speaker on these topics at Florida’s most prominent environmental conferences.